dataloop-ai/dtlpy-documentation/tutorials/model_management/introduction/chapter.md

 #### Package

-We will use the Package entity to save the architecture of the model (e.g Yolov8, Inception, SVM, etc.) and the model algorithm code.
+We will use the Package entity to save the architecture of the model (e.g Yolov8, Inception, SVM, etc.) and any other function and modules.

 - Packages should include a Model Adapter to create the Dataloop API

-Model algorithms that are ready as-is to use can be found in the AI Library.
-All public packages listed in the AI Library are pretrained and include the model algorithm code and default configurations.
+Models that are ready as-is to use can be found in the AI Library.
+All models listed in the AI Library are pretrained and include the model architecture code and default configurations.

 #### Model